EtymoIO/EvolvingGraphs.jl/README.md

 * io

   - [x] read data in Evolving Graph Exchange Format. (see the one in `data/`)
-  - [ ] write a graph in Evolving Graph Exchange Format.

-* All data structures and algorithms are implemented in *pure Julia*.
+* All data structures and algorithms are implemented in the Julia language.

 ## Examples